 - Wash the strawberries gently and pat them completely dry with a clean kitchen towel.

-- Cut the dark chocolate into small pieces, place them in a heatproof bowl, and add the oil.
-Microwave in 15-20 second bursts, stirring in between, until fully melted and smooth.
+- Chop the 7 oz (200 g) dark chocolate and place it in a heatproof bowl with 1 tablespoon vegetable oil.
+Microwave in 15-20 second bursts, stirring in between, until the chocolate is smooth and fully melted.

-- Hold each strawberry by the stem and dip it into the melted chocolate, twisting slightly to coat evenly.
-Let the excess drip back into the bowl.
+- Hold each strawberry by the stem and dip it into the melted chocolate, twisting slightly so it coats evenly.
+Let the excess chocolate drip back into the bowl.

 Notes